joshhornby/joshhornby.github.io/_drafts/2025-01-01-build-vs-buy-vs-run.md

 The trick is to make the decision explicit, revisit it periodically, and be honest about when the costs outweigh the benefits.

-### In the End

-Self-hosting isn't a trap or a silver bullet.
-It's just a tool, one with real strengths, and very real upkeep.
-The best engineering teams I've seen don't default to build, buy, or run.
-They treat each as a living trade-off, aiming for the path that lets them focus on what matters most to their customers.
+Self-hosting is a series of trade-offs.
+It brings real strengths, but it comes with ongoing responsibilities.
+The most effective engineering teams don't default to build, buy, or run they approach each as a conscious choice.
+The real aim is always the same: pick the path that keeps the focus on what matters most to customers.